What is conversational analytics?

 How is conversational analytics different from a dashboard?

 Dashboards show you what you decided to measure when you built them.
-Conversational analytics lets you ask anything - including questions you did not think of last month.
+Conversational analytics lets you ask anything — including questions you did not think of last month — and turn the answer into client-ready output without rebuilding the view.

 A dashboard is a window with a fixed view.
-Conversational analytics is a conversation with someone who knows everything about your numbers - and can explain it to your clients.
+Conversational analytics is a connected workflow that explains the numbers and turns the answer into something you can send.

 How does conversational analytics work?